john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     8     Michael     Smith    NaN   58      brown     brown 11    Jessica       NaN      F   19      black      blue

-It can also be performed by column:
+Or you can query for null values in a particular column:

     In [5]: df[df.LAST_NAME.isnull()]
     Out[5]: